fiinix/fiinix.github.io/_posts/2014/november/2014-11-23-a-scary-hairy-beard-story.md

 	<img class="js-lazy-load" data-original="/assets/posts/2014/november/a-scary-hairy-beard-story/carlos-eriksson-beard-growing-progess-week-16.jpg" alt="The beard growth after 16 weeks.">
 	<figcaption>“How YOU doin’?” he said, trying to look sexy and suave despite not having washed his hair for at least a week.</figcaption>
 </figure>

+####Week 17 - 35 Weeks To Go

+"When will this be over?"
+I ask as if I didn't already know.

+"In 35 weeks," is the answer of course.
+Because 52 weeks is how long I decided to pursue this little endeavour of mine.
+An whilst my beard is, kind of, growing adequately, I'm very curious to see what will become of my hair.

+Hair is meant to grow about 15 cm---6 inches---in a year, so hopefully it won't look completely stupid in November.